Probabilistic Measures for Biological Adaptation and Resilience: Example: a Gradient-Driven Stochastic Differential Equation

-In order to robustly test our proposal $R_\tau$ in equation \eqref{def:Rtau} as a proxy for $R$, and as a coherent measure of adaptation resilience, we conducted numerical experiments on different configurations of problem \ref{eq:gradientexample}.
+In order to robustly test our proposal $R_\tau$ in equation \eqref{def:Rtau} as a coherent measure of adaptation resilience, we conducted numerical experiments on different configurations of problem \ref{eq:gradientexample}.
 We considered 64 different populations, each with a different value of $\t_0$.
 All populations undergo the same environmental bifurcation-inducing disturbance $\e_0 = 0.8 \to \e_1 = 1.2$.
 The adaptation strategy followed by the populations is as described above, and results in different a value of $\t_1$ for each example.
-Figure \ref{fig:disturbances} shows the location of $t_0$ and $t_1$ for each system with respect to bifurcation thresholds.
+Figure \ref{fig:disturbances} shows the location of $\t_0$ and $\t_1$ for each system with respect to bifurcation thresholds.

 The numerical results are depicted in Figure \ref{fig:RvRtau}.
 The dashed line indicates a perfect match between $R$ and $R_\tau$.
 We note that the data is increasing, from which we conclude that $R_\tau$ can be used to establish when one system is more resilient than other in the usual sense.
-Note also that the two measures tend to agree for the most resilient examples.
+Note also that the two measures tend to agree for the most resilient examples, which in this case simply transpires the good approximation of $\bar{S}^{\tau}_{\e_1,\t_0}$ to $\min \EXP S(X(t))$.
 Those examples for which $R_\tau < 0$ correspond to cases in which $\bar{S}_{\e_1,\t_1} < \bar{S}^{\tau}_{\e_1,\t_0}$, namely the adaptation $\t_0 \to \t_1$ did not increase the mean success as compared with the mean success at $\tau$.

 Figure \ref{fig:RtauParts} shows the approximate components of $R_{\tau}$ as per equation \eqref{eq:RtauParts}.
 The environmental component is essentially constant throughout our examples, and most of the variation of the resilience is due to the adaptation component.